 Next, you must wait the required number of days for the tenant to either comply with the termination request or respond to you.
 The required time period depends on the type of notice and reason for termination of the tenancy agreement.

 Once the allotted number of days has passed as outlined in your notice, you can file with the Landlord and Tenant Board of Ontario for an eviction hearing.
 The specific form you need to use will depend on the reason for eviction, and there may be an associated fee for filing.

 In cases where a hearing is necessary, you will need to prepare documentation to defend your claims for eviction.
 The board will determine, either with or without a hearing, what should happen in this situation.

-If the case is decided in your favor, the tenant should move out by the required date.
+If the case is decided in your favour, the tenant should move out by the required date.
 If they do not, you can pay a fee and deliver your hearing decision to the local sheriff for assistance in evicting the tenant.

 As mentioned, the specific steps that must be taken are going to depend on the type of eviction you are processing.
-In some cases, no notice will be required to be given to the tenant as their actions would have waived their right to a notice.
+In some cases, no notice will be required to be given to the tenant as their actions would have waived their right to notice.
 The case would instead immediately proceed to the Board for review.

 With so many types of eviction, it can be complicated to know what is going to happen.
 Many landlords are fearful of eviction situations because of these complexities.